emilionila/movie-list/README.md

-You can visit the city by this link: https://emilionila.github.io/movie-list/
+You can visit the cite by this link: https://emilionila.github.io/movie-list/